ADD CONDITION

 To ensure the best performance of your product, store it at room temperature, ideally between 68°F and 77°F (20°C to 25°C).
 This temperature range helps maintain the product's effectiveness and safety.

 When handling the product, make sure to do so in a clean environment to avoid contamination.
-Always follow any specific instructions provided for use to ensure safety and effectiveness.
-If you have any questions about disposal or further handling, please refer to the guidelines provided with your product.
+Always follow any specific instructions provided with the product for safe use and disposal.
+Keeping these guidelines in mind will help you use the product safely and effectively.

 Additional Information